pagalvin/tsbook/chapter09_ClassesInDepth.md

 ## Public, Private and Generated JavaScript

 The bus example from the previous chapter shows both public and private class members (`SayRoute` and `myRouteNumber` respectively).
 You can declare both methods and properties as public or private.
-Here's a highly contrived example showing a private method and public property:
+Here's a slightly more complex example showing a private method and public property:

 ```TypeScript
 class Bus {